bydzen/cti3c3_front-end/README.md

 ## Acknowledgments 📝
 * Level: (4/5) - Almost Crazy.
-* This work is in progress.
+* This work is no longer in development (completed).